osisoft/testing-content/Content_Portal/Documentation/Identity/client-credential-clients-secrets.md

 <a id="opIdSecrets_Get Client Credential Client Secrets Header"></a>

-Return total number of Secrets in a Client.
+Returns the total number of secrets in a client credential client.
 The value will be set in the Total-Count header.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request
 ```text